Pericyte

 Pericytes (formerly called Rouget cells) are multi-functional mural cells that adhere to the external surface of the endothelial cells that form the endothelium of capillaries and other microvessels.
 Pericytes are embedded in the basement membrane of blood capillaries, where they communicate with endothelial cells by means of both direct physical contact and paracrine signaling.
 The morphology, distribution, density and molecular fingerprints of pericytes vary between organs and vascular beds.
-Pericytes help in the maintainenance of homeostatic and hemostatic functions in the brain, where one of the organs is characterized with a higher pericyte coverage, and also sustain the blood–brain barrier.
+Pericytes help in the maintenance of homeostatic and hemostatic functions in the brain, where one of the organs is characterized with a higher pericyte coverage, and also sustain the blood–brain barrier.
 These cells are also a key component of the neurovascular unit, which includes endothelial cells, astrocytes, and neurons.
 Pericytes have been postulated to regulate capillary blood flow and the clearance and phagocytosis of cellular debris in vitro.
 Pericytes stabilize and monitor the maturation of endothelial cells by means of direct communication between the cell membrane as well as through paracrine signaling.
 A deficiency of pericytes in the central nervous system can cause increased permeability of the blood–brain barrier.